Institute of Development Policy

 2. Do you want to learn more about how governance at the local, national, regional and international levels contributes to sustainable development?

-The Institute of Development Policy (IOB) at the University of Antwerp brings together people from around the world who share your concerns and ambitions.
+The Institute of Development Policy (IOB) at the University of Antwerp brings together like-minded individuals from across the world who share your concerns and aspirations.

-In the Advanced Master of Governance and Development, you’ll study how conflict is both a cause and consequence of governance failures, and learn to critically analyse governance problems and possible resolutions.
-You’ll gain the theoretical, methodological, and practical insights to conduct research on governance challenges across different scales, while engaging with contemporary debates about global development.
+In the Advanced Master of Governance and Development, you'll explore the relationship between governance and conflict, learn to critically analyze governance challenges, and gain the skills to conduct research on governance challenges at different levels.
+You'll also engage in current debates about global development, and leave the programme equipped with a deep understanding of how governance contributes to sustainable development.

 About the programme